Smooth $\mathbb{Q}$-homology planes satisfying the Negativity Conjecture: Introduction

-For a proof of \ref{item:n}, note that each weighted graph of $D$ from Theorem \ref{CLASS} is uniquely determined by the initial data from \tables.
-Moreover, since each blowup within the construction of $(X,D)$ is centered at the common point of specific components of the boundary, these combinatorial data - up to certain symmetries - determine the isomorphism class of $(X,D)$.
-Thus to infer \ref{item:n}, we need to understand symmetries of $(X,D)$.
+To prove Corollary \ref{cor:uniq}\ref{item:n}, we note that each weighted graph of $D$ from Theorem \ref{CLASS} is uniquely determined by the initial data from \tables.
+Moreover, since each blowup within the construction of $(X,D)$ is centered at the common point of specific components of the boundary, these combinatorial data determine the isomorphism class of $(X,D)$, up to certain symmetries of that pair.
+Thus to infer \ref{item:n}, we need to understand those symmetries.
 This is done in Section \ref{sec:uniqueness}, where we prove the following corollary, too.

 \begin{cor}[Automorphisms] Let $S$ be a \QHP of log general type.
 Assume that $S$ satisfies the Negativity Conjecture \ref{conj:negativity}.
-Then $\Aut(S)$ is isomorphic to a subgroup of $S_{3}$.
-If $\Aut(S)\cong S_{3}$ then $S$ is isomorphic to the complement of the planar tricuspidal quartic given by
+Then $\Aut(S)$ is isomorphic to a subgroup of the symmetric group $S_{3}$.
+In case $\Aut(S)\cong S_{3}$, the surface $S$ is isomorphic to the complement of the planar tricuspidal quartic given by